bachagas/USB-Serial-Module/documentation/stepbystep.md

 ## Build the Titanium Module

 1. Setup the build.properties file according to your environment;
+2. Setup the Java libraries path: for some reason, the Titanium Studio (up to version 3.4.0.201409261227 - for Windows) cannot locate these libs which are necessary for building Android modules.
+To do that right click your project and go to &gt; Properties &gt; Java Build Path.
+Edit the android.jar to point to your local Android SDK installation path and the kroll* and titanium.jar to your local Titanium SDK path.
+(Note: you may also have to manually set your JRE System Library);
-2. Build and package it as an Android Module for the Titanium SDK so it can be available for all projects in your workspace.
+3. Build and package it as an Android Module for the Titanium SDK so it can be available for all projects in your workspace.

 ## Create your Titanium project